AMReX-Codes/amrex-parser/README.md

 ## Overview

-This is a standalone mathematical expression parser library extracted from the [AMReX](https://github.com/AMReX-Codes/amrex/) software.
+This is a standalone mathematical expression parser library extracted from the [AMReX](https://github.com/AMReX-Codes/amrex/) software framework.
 AMReX is designed for high-performance computing applications that solve partial differential equations on block-structured adaptive meshes.
 This library is for users who wish to utilize the parser functionality without incorporating the full AMReX framework.
 It supports both CPU and GPU architectures,